AlanJumeaucourt/tca-net/README.md

 5. Run the `discordBot.py` script to start the bot.

 Now you're ready to enjoy the features of the TCA-Net Discord bot for your classes!

+### Launch with docker for production
+To get started with TCA-Net for production, follow these steps:
+1. Clone this repository to your local machine.
+2. Create a `.env` file with the mandatory and optional variables as described above.
+3. Create the container image with `docker build -t tca-net .`
+5. Run the container with `docker run tca-net`

 ## How it works